krambuhl/scale-unit/README.md

 # scale-unit

-A module for scaling css units in javascript.
+A module for scaling measurements in javascript.

 ## Install